-Diane Walsh is an associate professor in the Writing for Film & Television department in the School of Film, and an advisor to the Division of Continuing Studies’ Screenwriting Certificate Program.
+Diane Walsh is an associate professor of Writing for Film & Television in the Division of Liberal Arts.

 She is an Emmy-nominated producer for A Place for Annie, a Hallmark Hall of Fame Presentation starring Cissy Spacek and Mary Louise Parker, and a producer of several television movies for ABC, CBS and NBC.
 She most recently produced Valentine's Day, a short film that premiered in the Philadelphia GLBT Film Festival.

 Diane previously worked as director of Programming for the Family Channel, where she was executive-in-charge-of-production, and vice president of Television for Ruddy/Morgan Productions (Al Ruddy--producer of The Godfather) and Robert Greenwald Productions (producer/director of Outfoxed, and Brave New Films documentaries).

 She has been a panel judge for the Greater Philadelphia Film Office's annual PITCHFEST event for the past several years, and has mentored four winners of their SHOT IN PHILLY screeplay competition.
 Her on-camera work includes New Century Television's web series American Actor and The Shape of Identity: 4 Films by Women, broadcast on DUTV.

 Diane is also a Founding Member of the Philadelphia Women in Film and Television chapter, and is a professional script and production consultant.